 A student is placed on a warning status the first semester they fail to meet the Satisfactory Academic Progress standards.
 This status allows students to receive federal financial aid during the warning semester, but students must meet the minimum requirements at the following review in order to continue receiving federal financial aid.
 As an example, if a student is below one or more of the standards at the end of the fall semester, then their SAP status for spring will be a warning.
 When SAP is completed at the end of the spring semester, the student must meet the standards to receive aid for their next enrolled semester.
 If they are still below the requirements, then they may appeal to have their federal aid reinstated (see Appeals below).

 Students on financial aid termination may appeal the loss of aid due to not meeting any of the SAP standards (cumulative GPA, pace, and maximum time frame) if extenuating circumstances prevented the students from making satisfactory progress.
 Circumstances which are considered extenuating are those that are unusual and/or unforeseen at the beginning of the year, such as: Injury or illness of the student, death of a close relative, or other situations which were unexpected and beyond the student’s control.
 Circumstances such as a student taking too many classes or not being prepared for their coursework are not appealable circumstances.
 Allowances may also be made for students who have a documented disability.
 Students are not limited on the number of appeals they submit and are not required to meet with a financial aid staff member prior to submission of an appeal. will allow the student to achieve the minimum standards at the end of the next semester.
-Students are notified by mail of the results of their appeal.
+Students are notified by email of the results of their appeal.

-Appeals can be made in writing to the Associate/Assistant Director of Financial Aid no later than two weeks after the start of each semester.
+Appeals can be made in writing to the Office of Financial Aid no later than two weeks after the start of each semester.
 If a student submits a paper copy, she needs to sign the letter, and an email copy must be sent from her Saint Mary’s email address.
 The letter of appeal must explain: the reason why the student failed to achieve the minimum standards, and what has changed that will allow the student to achieve the minimum standards at the end of the next semester.
 Supporting documentation may be requested to substantiate a student’s circumstances and chances for improvement (i.e. a letter from a doctor or counselor, current grades, etc.).
 Appeals are reviewed on a case-by-case basis.
 Submission of an appeal does not guarantee reinstatement of financial aid eligibility.
-Students are notified in by email of the results of their appeal within 2-3 weeks of submission.
+Students are notified by email of the results of their appeal within 2-3 weeks of submission.
 If the student wishes to appeal a denial, then she will submit a letter and additional documentation to the Director of Financial Aid.

 The Review Committee will determine if the student’s circumstances are allowable and well explained, and whether he/she supplied a reasonable plan for improvement.
 The supporting documentation will also be reviewed to ensure it supports the student’s claims that the circumstance led to his/her performance.
 Exceptions may be made if a student had a poor first semester, and improved his/her second semester but did not have enough time to raise his/her GPA/pace.
-Each member will complete the SAP Form and return it to the Associate/Assistant Director.
-If 2/2 approve the appeal, then the student’s appeal will be approved.
-If 1/2 deny the appeal, then the appeal will be forwarded to the Director of Financial Aid for final review.

 Students are placed on probation if the appeal they submit after their warning semester is approved.
 Students on probation are still eligible for their full federal aid funding, but must meet the minimum standards at the conclusion of the following semester to continue receiving federal aid.
 As an example, a student is on a warning status for the spring semester and at the spring SAP review has not met the minimum requirements.
 He/She submits an appeal which is approved for the fall semester.
 The student’s SAP status is probation by appeal for the fall semester.

 Any student that has an appeal approved will receive an Academic Plan from the Review Committee if it is determined that the student will need more than one semester to meet the minimum standards.
 This information will be supplied to the student with the appeal decision.
 The Academic Plan will include GPA/Pace requirements (or measurable requirements) that are necessary to bring the student to a satisfactory status within a reasonable amount of time.
-The Associate/Assistant Director will monitor fulfillment of the Academic Plan at the end of each semester a student is enrolled and still on the plan.
+The Office of Financial Aid will monitor fulfillment of the Academic Plan at the end of each semester a student is enrolled and still on the plan.
 If necessary, committee members may make other requirements that are not measurable, but may contribute to the student’s improvement (i.e. meeting with Academic Advising, attending Student Success events, meeting with counselor, etc.).

 Students who are placed on financial aid termination as a result of not meeting the minimum standards after a warning/probation period are ineligible for federal financial aid beginning with the subsequent semester unless an appeal is approved (see Appeals above).
 While a student is on financial aid termination she may attend Saint Mary’s College at her own expense, provided she has satisfactory academic standing with the Office of the Registrar.